Blue Hole (manga)

 Blue Hole (ブルーホール, Burū Hōru) is a Japanese manga series written and illustrated by Yukinobu Hoshino.
-It was serialized in Kodansha's seinen manga magazine Mr. Magazine from 1991 to 1992, with its chapters collected in two tankōbon volumes.
-A sequel, titled Blue World, was serialized in Monthly Afternoon from 1995 to 1997, with its chapters collected in four volumes.
+It was serialized in Kodansha's seinen manga magazine Mr. Magazine from May 1991 to November 1992, with its chapters collected in two tankōbon volumes.
 The story is about the discovery of a gateway in time and space deep underwater which allows for travel between the present day and the age of the dinosaurs.